CJCombrink/SpellChecker-Plugin/README.md

 <h2>TODO</h2>
 The following list is a list with a hint into priority of some outstanding tasks I want to do.
-- [ ] Get correct Qt Versions to make deployment versions and upload somewhere(??).
+- [x] Get correct Qt Versions to make deployment versions and upload somewhere (Under Releases).
 - [ ] Get all spelling mistakes for a active project.
 The idea was to 1st finish this before releasing, this has changed to start to track the code and get it into a repository.
 - [ ] Underline words that are spelling mistakes (red squigly lines, did attempt once, but did not work).
 - [ ] Parse and ignore website URLs correclty.
+- [ ] Test in other OS's (Linux, etc.)
+  - [ ] Make releases for other OS's.
 - [ ] Spell check string literals
 - [ ] Update to Hunspell 1.3.3